 Suck it up and just do it, boy.

 Squaring his shoulders, he descended the last few stairs and walked over to his Harley.

-Nine minutes later, Thom pulled into Phil’s driveway at the apex of the cul-de-sac in one of the city’s most historic neighborhoods.
+Four and a half minutes later, Thom pulled into Phil’s driveway at the apex of the cul-de-sac in one of the city’s most historic neighborhoods.
 He sat there for a second, staring at the house and trying to decide whether it was charmingly offbeat or merely appalling.

 The Victorian-style structure sat well back from the road, on a spacious lot shaded by gnarled oaks and graceful elms.
 Like many urban homes from that era, the deep, narrow house boasted a covered porch, intricate woodwork, a gabled roof and plenty of tall bay windows.
 However, the resemblance to anything old-fashioned or quaint ended with the architecture.
 The clapboard walls were painted bright cornflower blue, while rich purple adorned the gingerbread woodwork, the window trim and the porch railings.
 In contrast, the front door was done in the same retina-searing yellow as the anthropomorphic onion which welcomed patrons to The HO.

 It was bright, eye-catching, unique.
 It stood out among its more sedate neighbors like a belly dancer in a monastery, flaunting its one-of-a-kind appeal with unabashed joy.

 For some reason, Thom found that fact endearing rather than scary.